What will I learn?

 What can I do with this degree?

-Students who graduate with an AA in Music typically go directly into working or continue on at a 4-year university.
+Students who graduate with an AA in Music typically go directly into working or continue on at a four-year institution.

-Visit Career Coach for additional information about Musicians, Instrumental.
+Visit Career Coach for additional information about Musicians and Singers.

 Visit Career Coach for additional information about Sound Engineering Technicians.